Uniqueness and non-uniqueness of the Gaussian free field evolution under the two-dimensional Wick ordered cubic wave equation: Norm inflation for the (unrenormalized) NLW in negative Sobolev spaces

 \begin{proposition} Let $d\in \N$.
 Suppose that $s \in \R$ satisfies either \textup{(i)} $s \leq - \frac 12$ when $d = 1$ or \textup{(ii)} $s < 0$ when $d \geq 2$.
 Fix $\vec u_0 = (u_0, u_1) \in \S(\M)\times \S(\M)$.
 Then, given any $n \in \N$, there exist a solution $u_n$ to the cubic NLW \eqref{NLW0} with $k = 3$ and $t_n \in \big(0, \frac 1n\big) $ such that

 \end{proposition}

-Once we prove Proposition \ref{PROP:NI3}, Theorem \ref{THM:illposed} follows from the density and diagonal arguments.
+Once we prove Proposition \ref{PROP:NI3}, Theorem \ref{THM:illposed} follows from the density of $\S(\M)\times \S(\M)$ in $\H^s(\M)$ and a diagonal argument.
 See \cite{Xia, Oh1, Ok}.
 While the basic structure of the argument is the same as that presented in \cite{Oh1}, we establish different multilinear estimates by exploiting one degree of smoothing in the Duhamel integral operator $\I$ in \eqref{Duhamel1} below.
 In the following, we fix $\vec u_0 \in \S(\M)\times \S(\M)$ and may suppress the dependence of various constants on $\vec u_0$.

 Before proceeding further, we introduce some notations.
 Given $\M = \R^d$ or $\T^d$, let $\ft \M$ denote the Pontryagin dual of $\M$, i.e.~

 \noi When $\ft \M = \Z^d$, we endow it with the counting measure.
 We then define the Fourier-Lebesgue space $\F L^{s,p}(\M)$ by the norm: